Handbags

 LV date codes tell you where and when a bag was made.
-This guide decodes every format from 1982 to the RFID era — and explains why a code alone cannot prove authenticity.
+This guide decodes every format from 1982 to the RFID era — and why a code alone can't prove authenticity.

 February 16, 2026